Europe urges Trump to honor Iran nuclear deal

 Thursday's meeting in Brussels was convened by the European Union chief foreign affairs representative, Federica Mogherini, who said the deal was essential in preventing a nuclear arms race.

 "The deal is working, it is delivering on its main goal which means keeping the Iranian nuclear program in check and under close surveillance," Mogherini said after the meeting.
+"Iran is fully complying with the commitments made under the agreement."

+Zarif said the Iranian people "have every right" to all the "dividends" resulting from the Joint Comprehensive Plan of Action (JCPOA).

+"Any move that undermines JCPOA is unacceptable," he said in a post on his official Twitter feed.
+He added that the European parties are "fully aware that Iran's continued compliance (is) conditioned on full compliance by the US."

 'A very dangerous signal'